Keenlol/deflect/README.md

 - [x] Enemy 3 assets.
 - [x] Enemy 3 mechanics.
 - [x] Implement the new timer system for Player and Game.
-- [ ] Implement the new timer system for enemy.
+- [x] Implement the new timer system for enemy.
-- [ ] Improve the code for everything.
+- [x] Improve the code for everything.
 - [ ] Balance Enemy and Players, refine spawning and scoring.
 - [ ] Statistic tracking and visualization.
+- [ ] Redo the assets.
+Do background
 - [ ] Sound effects.
 - [ ] Main menu and extra UIs.